ConnectingApps/DncWireMockDemo/README.md

 > :warning: ⚠ **The type specified via Create<> is typically a controller class or an interface.
 This is because it has to be resolved via the DI of .NET Core.
 So use Create < SomeController> or Create< ISomeInterface>.**

+> :warning: ⚠ **Call Freeze methods before the Create methods.
+This ensures the Create "knows" about the frozen objects or mock servers**

 To work with it, you need to setup the `ItemGroup` dependency in your test project correctly, like done here:

 ````xml